-Why we recommend this laptop: It’s one of the smallest 15-inch laptops around thanks to some tiny bezels, but it also packs in some seriously powerful components including a fast CPU and GPU.
+Why you should buy this: It’s one of the smallest 15-inch laptops around thanks to some tiny bezels, but it also packs in some seriously powerful components including a fast CPU and GPU.

 Who’s it for: Anyone who needs serious power on the go but doesn’t want to take up too much room in a backpack.

 There’s no steadier hand in the 15-inch laptop market than Dell, and its XPS 15 exemplifies the reputation 15-inch laptops have rightly earned: They’re dependable, powerful, and robust.
 The latest XPS 15 features an Intel Core i7 processor and an optional Nvidia GeForce GTX 1050 graphics card.
 The XPS 15 is also one of the smallest 15-inch laptops available, weighing in at just 4 pounds and measuring a svelte 17 millimeters at its thickest point.
 Remarkably, the XPS 15 is nearly as thin and light as its 13-inch cousin, the XPS 13.

 The XPS 15 is also a capable gaming rig — if you don’t mind turning down some settings.
 All in all, it’s your best option if you’re looking at picking up a 15-inch laptop, and it starts at just $1,000.